qqtpry/blbot/README.md

-# Stellron BL Bot V2
+# Stelltron BL Bot V2
 A Discord blacklist and moderation bot built with discord.js v14 and SQLite.

 ---